deepaksharma0801/Step-Zero/README.md

 When Gemini is available:

-- the brain dump can be turned into structured tasks and steps
+- the brain dump can be turned into structured tasks and steps.
 - the app can suggest one next move from the current board
 - coach copy and insight copy update from the live board state